google/shipshape/shipshape/jenkins_plugin/README.md

 To build and then install the google analysis plugin follow the below steps.

+0. Get dependencies.

+ You need Maven installed to build the Jenkins plugin.

+    `$ sudo apt-get install maven`

 1. Build the plugin.

  The plugin needs jar files from kythe and shipshape to build.